AmericanRedCross/GeoWebServices/queryingGeoServices.md

 - **returnGeometry** _(string)_: Should the service return the coordinates of the admin polygon or not?
 Options are yes or no.

-#### Description ####

-The NameSearch web service searches the RedCross Admin Boundary database in the following manner:

-1. An exact match search is run against all internal datasources.
-If an exact match is found, then a result is returned.
-If no exact match is found:

-2. A ‘loose’ search is run against all internal datasources.
-For example, the searchterm ‘King’ might return King County, Washington and Kingston, Jamaica and any other admin boundary starting with the word King.
-If no loose match is found:

-3. The searchterm is sent to the [Geonames](http://www.geonames.org/) API.
-Geonames will usually find a result, which will then be returned.

 #### Sample JSONP Call (jQuery 2.0.3) ####